rsangole/postgres/README.md

+# README

-# How to setup a Postgres from scratch
+## How to setup a local dockerized Postgres database from scratch

 1. Pull postgres docker image using `docker pull postgres:13.3`
 1. Edit `00-postgres-init.sh` with your custom settings